Book Review: The Goblin Emperor

 Spotty world

 We do not really get a good grasp of that empire, which is a bit sad for a story about an emperor But it is also very fitting and supports the premise, because the emperor has no freedom to experience the empire.
 Whatever comes before the throne gets there through the voice of someone.
-The emperor is shielded from the real world, so it is sad, but authentic that we do not get a clear picture of the empire.
+The emperor is shielded from the real world, so it is sad, but authentic that we do not really know any clear facts about the empire.

 Few stories would have the discipline to stay boxed in on that prison of a throne like that: Even walking down two flights of stairs is generally an extraordinary expedition that throws court procedures into disarray.